ABOUT US

 created numerous cultural and national projects that have received recognition not only in Russia but also abroad.
 He has been awarded a “Certicate of Recognition” from the California Department of Cultural Aairs and a certicate from the U.S. Congress.
 He is currently working with the Leningrad Region Symphony Orchestra.2

-Andrey Yemovsky graduated from the St. Petersburg Special Music School and the St.
+Andrey Efimovsky graduated from the St. Petersburg Special Music School and the St.

 Petersburg Rimsky-Korsakov Conservatory, including an internship.
 From 2014 to 2019 he got